-1. Review of the Employment Ordinance - the requirement of "continuous contract"
+1. The requirement of "continuous contract" under the Employment Ordinance

 At the meeting on 31 July 2013, the Administration briefed members on five possible approaches to deal with the continuous contract requirement (the so-called "4-18 requirement") under the Employment Ordinance (Cap.
 57) ("EO").
 The Panel passed a motion proposing the Administration to abolish the 4-18 requirement.